The Sea-Wolf: Wolf Larsen

 Despite his immense internal strength, Larsen at times shows signs of weakness and depression.
 He is envious of his brother, because his brother is simple minded, and so is able to enjoy life unburdened.
-He also claims he is envious of Miss Brewster's and van Weyden's faith, but later says it is only his mind, and he knows he is better off without it.
+He also claims he is envious of Miss Brewster's and Van Weyden's faith, but later says it is only his mind, and he knows he is better off without it.
 He also speaks of frustration that he never amounted to anything great.
 He claims that he had all the determination and will required, but was never given the proper opportunity.
 Wolf also suffers from headaches throughout the novel, yet claims to have never gotten sick before.

 Wolf is not Larsen's real given name, a fact known to the crew of the Ghost.
 His genuine given name is never revealed.
 Dialogue heavily implies that he is called "Wolf" because of his nature and viciousness, and, for similar reasons, his brother is called "Death".

 London was an outspoken member of the Socialist Party.
 Wolf Larsen portrays capitalists as people who care only for themselves and are willing to destroy other people for personal gain.
 Larsen injures and kills his sailors without hesitation, except when the loss of a sailor would harm the productivity of seal hunting which would harm the profits for Larsen; this is a dramatic representation of capitalism and capitalists harming poor people.

 The word "Wolf" has the highest number of occurrences in the novel, appearing 422 times.
 The name "Larsen" comes second, with 363 appearances.

 Maud Brewster

 Maud Brewster is "captured" by Wolf Larsen just as Van Weyden was.
 She is rich and her work involves writing: she tells Wolf and Humphrey that she earns 1800 dollars a year, but would need a typewriter, pen and paper to work on the ship.
 She is not accustomed to doing things for herself.
 She is twenty-seven years old and beautiful.
 As a captive on Larsen's boat, she uses her intelligence to survive.
 Miss Brewster has the ability to stare into people's eyes and tell their emotions.

 Her beliefs are similar to Van Weyden, and she has read widely.
 It is the introduction of Miss Brewster that adds a romantic element (albeit a chaste one) onto a maritime adventure novel.
-When van Weyden decides that Larsen is too dangerous and may harm Brewster, van Weyden and Brewster make an escape from the Ghost and Larsen.
+When Van Weyden decides that Larsen is too dangerous and may harm Brewster, Van Weyden and Brewster make an escape from the Ghost and Larsen.

-Film adaptations
+Adaptations

+Films

 Jack London's novel has been adapted for motion pictures: